BYUcs236ta/cs236_Decker_Goodrich/Lab1.md

 	Automaton* currentAutomaton = automata.at(i);
 }
 ```
-4) In our loop call `currentAutomaton`'s run method.
+4) In step 3's loop call `currentAutomaton`'s run method.
 If the result of that call is larger than `maxRead` update `maxRead` and `maxAutomaton` to be the new values of those variables.
 This is the "Max" part of the algorithm because we find the maximum value of that variable.

 `TODO: Write the code described in this step and take a screenshot (s4).`

-Hint 1: `currentAutomaton.run()` takes a string and returns an int.
+Hint 1: `currentAutomaton->run()` takes a string and returns an int.
 The string represents the input you want to validate, the int is how many characters the Automaton read (0 represents a failure).

-Hint 2: When if maxRead and currentAutomaton.run() are the same *do not* update maxRead and maxAutomaton
+Hint 2: When maxRead and currentAutomaton.run() are the same *do not* update maxRead and maxAutomaton.

  5) Create a token and delete the read section from the input.
 ```c++